CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

        T+ = 0.22 ± 0.02

-   3. Losers choose the unpicked choice next round (or go backwards in S/W Diagram) /or choose opponents choice (the choice that beat them) L0 = 0.45 ± 0.03
+   3. Losers choose the unpicked choice next round (or go backwards in S/W Diagram) L0 = 0.45 ± 0.03
        L− = 0.30 ± 0.02
        L+ = 0.25 ± 0.02